 They sailed the high seas uneventfully for a week and then unseasonable winds arose and blew the ship astray over rough seas.
 They arrived at a primeval sea where fish with bodies like men and sharp razor-like snouts dove in and out of the water.
 The Bodhisatta did not tell them the sea was full of diamonds because if they knew, they would overload and sink the ship through their greed.
 But he lowered a net as though he were fishing and brought in a haul of diamonds, throwing overboard wares with little value to make space.

 Sailing on, they arrived at a sea that radiated like a blazing bonfire and was full of gold.
 Next, they came to a sea that gleamed like milk and had an abundance of silver.
-Then a sea like a stretch of green kusha grass with a great quantity of emeralds and another like a bamboo grove rich with coral.
+Then a sea like a stretch of green kusha grass with a great quantity of emeralds, and another like a bamboo grove rich with coral.
 The merchants asked about all these enchanted seas, but for safety’s sake the Bodhisatta never mentioned any of their riches.
-But he did surreptitiously haul in a load from each and stored them on board.
+He did, though, surreptitiously haul in a load from each and stored them on board.

 In the Lifetime of the Buddha